Moodhunter34/To-Do-List-Web-Application/README.md

 To create a standard, database-independent repository, we should extend from the `JpaRepository` interface within our repository interface.
 We use an interface as we don't provide the database connection implementation ourselves, Spring Data JPA and Hibernate provide the implementation.

 ```
-// The type specified, Duck, is the type of data that this repository will be accessing
+// The type specified, User, is the type of data that this repository will be accessing
-// - It is able to do this as the Duck model class is registered as an Entity
+// - It is able to do this as the User model class is registered as an Entity
 @Repository
-public interface DuckRepository extends JpaRepository<Duck, Integer> {
+public interface UserRepository extends JpaRepository<User, Integer> {

 }
 ```